This Month's Services

 Blending wit and wisdom, Rachel Equality Gardiner, past President and lay-leader from First Unitarian of Orlando, explores the topic of body image, and how it might impact our effectiveness as advocates for justice.

-We invite you to visit...and we hope you will visit more than once, because you will find a different focus every week.
-One thing is the same every week, though – we always offer the same principles, values, and warm welcome!
+We invite you to visit...and we hope you will visit more than once, because each week offers a different speaker and a different focus.
+One thing is the same every week, though – our principles, values, and warm welcome!

 11648 McCulloch Rd.